MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: EXPERIMENTAL EVALUATION

-The experimental results are illustrated in Figure~\ref{fig:main_exp}a and ~\ref{fig:main_exp}d, from which we can draw the following conclusions: 1) methods that leverage historical data (\sys, Tuneful, Rover, and LOFTune) generally exhibit superior performance and faster optimization progress compared to those that do not rely on history (LOCAT and TopTune), demonstrating that historical knowledge from related tasks significantly accelerates the search for high-quality configurations in complex Spark SQL environments.
-2) Among the approaches utilizing historical knowledge, \sys demonstrates a markedly superior convergence profile.
-While LOFTune initially achieves rapid latency reduction through its warm-start mechanism, its utilization of historical tasks is restricted to the initialization phase.
-Such insufficient exploitation of prior knowledge causes its performance to stagnate, allowing Rover and Tuneful to eventually surpass it.
-Tuneful exhibits faster early-stage convergence compared to Rover as it benefits from both space compression and transfer learning, whereas Rover lacks a mechanism for domain reduction.
-Furthermore, although these baselines leverage transfer learning to accelerate convergence, their exclusive reliance on full-fidelity evaluations inevitably leads to time-consuming explorations of poor configurations.
-By contrast, \sys employs multi-fidelity optimization to rapidly filter out these suboptimal configurations, sustaining a continuous and steep reduction in latency throughout the process by synergizing MFO with space compression and transfer learning.
-3) MFTune yields the best final tuning results across both benchmarks.
-Specifically, compared to all five SOTA baselines, MFTune reduces execution latency of Spark SQL ranging from 25.9\% to 43.1\% on TPC-H and 37.8\% to 63.1\% on TPC-DS.
+The experimental results are illustrated in Figure~\ref{fig:main_exp}a and ~\ref{fig:main_exp}d, from which we can draw the following conclusions: 1) methods that leverage historical data (\sys, Tuneful, Rover, and LOFTune) generally exhibit superior performance and faster convergence compared to those starting from scratch (LOCAT, TopTune, and BOHB), demonstrating that historical knowledge from similar tasks can significantly accelerates the search for high-quality Spark SQL configurations.
+Although BOHB uses multi-fidelity evaluation, its data-volume proxy provides less reliable full-workload feedback for Spark SQL, making its performance close to other no-history baselines.
+2) Among the approaches utilizing historical knowledge, \sys shows the strongest convergence.
+While LOFTune initially achieves rapid latency reduction through warm start, its use of history is limited to initialization.
+This limited use of history leads to stagnation, allowing Rover and Tuneful to eventually surpass it.
+Tuneful converges faster than Rover in the early stage because it combines transfer learning with search-space compression, while Rover does not reduce the search space.
+Although these baselines leverage transfer learning to accelerate convergence, their exclusive reliance on full-fidelity evaluations inevitably leads to time-consuming explorations of poor configurations.
+In contrast, \sys employs MFO to filter poor configurations at low fidelity, and further strengthens this process with search-space compression and tailored transfer learning, enabling sustained latency reduction throughout tuning.
+3) \sys yields the best final tuning results across both benchmarks.
+Specifically, compared to the six baselines, \sys reduces latency of Spark SQL ranging from 25.9\% to 43.1\% on TPC-H and 37.8\% to 69.3\% on TPC-DS, respectively.